 Validating the attitude functions measures.
-In Studies 2-4, we do not repeat discussion of the incremental validity of each attitude function predicting attitude importance at length, but Table 1 clearly shows a consistent pattern whereby each attitude function accounts for incremental variance in attitudinal importance.
-Furthermore, in all cases the relation of egodefensiveness to importance was stronger than any other attitude function's link with importance, all ps < .001.
+In Studies 2 to 4, we do not repeat discussion of the incremental validity of each attitude function predicting attitude importance at length, but Table 1 clearly shows a consistent pattern whereby each attitude function accounts for incremental variance in attitudinal importance.
+Furthermore, in all cases the relation of ego-defensiveness to importance was stronger than any other attitude function's link with importance, all ps < .001.

 Attitude structure and function.
-Once again, Tables 2-4 show the relationship between attitude scores, squared attitude scores, and trait self-esteem on the self-defining attitude functions.
-Note that for Study 2-3, readers should refer to the second/third data columns, respectively.
+Once again, Tables 2 to 4 show the relationship between attitude scores, squared attitude scores, and trait self-esteem on the self-defining attitude functions.
+Note that for Studies 2 and 3, readers should refer to the second/third data columns, respectively.

 Positivity effects.
-In Study 2-3, positivity effects emerged as simple effects for egodefensive, social-adjustive, and value-expressive attitude functions (all ps < .0001), supporting the generalizability of the positivity effect.
+In Studies 2 and 3, positivity effects emerged as simple effects for ego-defensive, social-adjustive, and value-expressive attitude functions (all ps < .0001), supporting the generalizability of the positivity effect.
 Positivity effects emerged for the utilitarian function in Study 2 but not Study 3.
 (Note that because the utilitarian function is not self-defining, we did not predict such a positivity effect, so its inconsistent manifestation is not critical.)

 More central to our hypotheses, we found several moderation effects whereby high self-esteem people showed larger positivity effects than did low self-esteem people, indicated by positive interaction terms.
-Starting with ego-defensive attitudes (Figure 1, Panel B/C), a significant interaction of attitude X self-esteem appeared in both Studies 2-3.
+Starting with ego-defensive attitudes (Figure 1, Panel B/C), a significant interaction of Attitude × Self-Esteem appeared in both Studies 2 and 3.
 In Study 2, a positivity effect was detected for ego-defensive judgments for high self-esteem people, which was significantly weaker for low self-esteem people.
 Similarly, in Study 3, a positivity effect for ego-defensive ratings was found for high self-esteem people, but significantly less so for low self-esteem people.
-These patterns supported our key hypothesis - that positivity effects primarily emerge for people with high self-esteem.
+These patterns supported our key hypothesis-that positivity effects primarily emerge for people with high self-esteem.

 Turning to social-adjustive attitudes (Figure 2, Panel B/C), the breakdown of slopes in Study 2 revealed a strong positivity effect for high self-esteem people, but less so for low self-esteem people.
-This pattern was replicated in Study 3, wherein high self-esteem people showed a larger positivity effect, compared to low self-esteem people.
+This pattern was replicated in Study 3, wherein high self-esteem people showed a larger positivity effect, compared with low self-esteem people.

 Finally, for value-expressive attitudes (Figure 3, Panel B/C), a significant interaction in Study 2 revealed a positivity effect for high self-esteem respondents, but less so for low self-esteem people.
-Similarly, the positivity effect for the value-expressive attitude function in Study 3 was pronounced for high self-esteem people, but weaker for low self-esteem people.
-In sum, these data strongly support the idea that positivity effects for identity-relevant attitude functions are relevant to raters' self-esteem.
-Specifically, people tend to associate favorable objects with their identities only insofar as people view themselves in a positive light.
+Similarly, the positivity effect for the value-expressive attitude function in Study 3 was pronounced for high self-esteem people, but weaker for low